justin-chizer/Ansible-in-ACI/README.md

     - Run Ansible and connect to the VM using the IP, user name, and password.
     - Run the Ansible Playbook to configure the VM.

+# Why

+We want to be able to deploy and then configure a VM without exposing any public IPs.
+By running Azure Container Instances inside of the VNet we are able to accomplish this.
 # Assumptions

 We have the hub infrastructure already provisioned that contains: